 In descending patterns of CMD the head tilts towards the site of the trauma by lateral flexion and rotation respectfully at the C1 (atlanto occipital) and C2 (atlanto-axial) joints of the upper cervical spine.
 Horizontal reflexes try to correct the visual tilt and occlusal planes by compensating contractions of ipsilateral lower neck, shoulder and contralateral upper back and ipsilateral lower back muscles, as well as those of the pelvis and leg muscles.

-In brief, descending patterns arise from the stomatognathic or craniomandibular nocicpetion where there is an observed divergance between the occlusl, pectoral, and pelvic planes with tendency toward a double scoliosis of the cervical and thoracic- lumbar spines.
+In brief, descending patterns arise from the stomatognathic or craniomandibular nociception where there is an observed divergence between the occlusal, pectoral, and pelvic planes with tendency toward a double scoliosis of the cervical and thoracic- lumbar spines.

 In ascending patterns, the tilt of the axial skeleton follows the nociceptively upward flexed pelvis on the ipsilateral compensating contractions of the contralateral shoulder and neck which will attempt to horizontally correct the visual and hence the occlusal plane relative to the horizon.